BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Nevertheless, one distinguishing factor that makes Bruno Mars famous is his excellent and melodic songs that are easy to sing along with and cool to listen to.

 One distinct characteristic of Bruno Mars’ vocal technique is his belting from the chest.
-However, he doesn’t solely belt from the chest but mixes it with throat placement and head tone just like what he did in Gorilla.
+However, he doesn’t solely belt from the chest but mixes it with throat placement and head voice tone just like what he did in Gorilla.
 However, overall, it seems that he overdoes it.
 Nevertheless, his latest renditions of his songs seem a bit darker and less youthful.

 His technique is not ideal, and it is taxing to the vocal cords, especially if it is not natural or well-supported by his breath.
+If you like to sing like him, we recommend you always keep healthy singing habits and good technique.
+We have lots of guides about the subject on our website.

 Bruno Mars’s Journey To Become A Famous Singer

 Sometime around 2004, Bruno Mars (Peter Gene Hernandez) signed up with Motown Records, hoping to breach the wall to fame and jumpstart his music career as a recording artist.
 Yet, the deal did not give him that needed break.
-It would take him another six years before he got that needed big break as a solo artist in 2010.
+It would take him another six years before he got that needed big break as a solo male artist in 2010.

 How Bruno Mars Developed His Singing Career?

 Because of the diverse musical backgrounds of his parents, he was early on introduced to various music genres that included hip hop, reggae, rock, and R&B. Mars’ uncle was also an Elvis impersonator and a significant factor in his musical inclinations.
-So, early on, Mars also impersonated Elvis and later Michael Jackson.
+So, early on, Mars also impersonated Elvis and, later, Michael Jackson.

 His early years in LA were not smooth.
 He encountered many frustrations as the takeoff of his career stalled, for he did not get the needed break.
 So, he focused on producing songs for other artists to make his time useful.